Instructional design: Dick and Carey

 With this model, components are executed iteratively and in parallel, rather than linearly.

-Guaranteed Learning
+Guaranteed learning

-The instructional design model, Guaranteed Learning, was formerly known as the Instructional Development Learning System (IDLS).
-The model was originally published in 1970 by Peter J. Esseff, PhD and Mary Sullivan Esseff, PhD in their book entitled IDLS—Pro Trainer 1: How to Design, Develop, and Validate Instructional Materials.
+The instructional design model Guaranteed Learning was formerly known as the Instructional Development Learning System (IDLS).
+The model was originally published in 1970 by Peter J. Esseff, and Mary Sullivan Esseff, in their book IDLS—Pro Trainer 1: How to Design, Develop, and Validate Instructional Materials.

-Peter (1968) & Mary (1972) Esseff both received their doctorates in Educational Technology from the Catholic University of America under the mentorship of Dr. Gabriel Ofiesh, a founding father of the Military Model mentioned above.
+Peter (1968) and Mary (1972) Esseff both received their doctorates in educational technology from the Catholic University of America under the mentorship of Gabriel Ofiesh, a founding father of the Military Model mentioned above.
 Esseff and Esseff synthesized existing theories to develop their approach to systematic design, "Guaranteed Learning" aka "Instructional Development Learning System" (IDLS).
 In 2015, the Drs.
-Esseffs created an eLearning course to enable participants to take the GL course online under the direction of Dr. Esseff.
+Esseffs created an eLearning course to enable participants to take the GL course online under the direction of Esseff.

 The components of the Guaranteed Learning Model are the following: